Memory Replay with Data Compression for Continual Learning: Additional Results

 \subsection{Computational Cost}

-In Table \ref{table:time_cost}, we present the detailed results of computational cost and averaged incremental accuracy of LUCIR, LUCIR w/ AANets, LUCIR w/ DDE and LUCIR w/ Ours for CUB-200-2011 and ImageNet-sub.
+In Table \ref{table:time_cost}, we present the detailed results of computational cost and averaged incremental accuracy of LUCIR, LUCIR w/ AANets, LUCIR w/ DDE and LUCIR w/ MRDC for CUB-200-2011 and ImageNet-sub.